curdwithraisins/algoraisins/README.md

 # algoraisins
 Playground to test algorithms and tasks.

+### Description
+An algorithm is a set of instructions, typically solve a class of problems or perform a computation.
+Algorithms are unambiguous specifications for performing calculation, data processing, automated reasoning, and other tasks.

+As an effective method, an algorithm can be expressed within a finite amount of space and time and in a well-defined formal language for calculating a function.
+Starting from an initial state and initial input (perhaps empty), the instructions describe a computation that, when executed, proceeds through a finite number of well-defined successive states, eventually producing "output" and terminating at a final ending state.
+The transition from one state to the next is not necessarily deterministic; some algorithms, known as randomized algorithms, incorporate random input.

-Here you can find short descriptions and examples of the most common data structures and algorithms.
+Here you can find short descriptions and examples for the most common data structures and algorithms.
+You can review a code, find a solution for your task, test it, etc.

+Feel free to contact me in any cases!

 #### Table of Content